 Clarksville is a very small city located in the state of Iowa.
-With a population of 1,250 people and just one neighborhood, Clarksville is the 326th largest community in Iowa.
-Clarksville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,243 people and just one neighborhood, Clarksville is the 326th largest community in Iowa.
+Much of the housing stock in Clarksville was built prior to World War II, making it one of the older and more historic cities in the country.

-Clarksville is a blue-collar town, with 35.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Clarksville is generally considered to be a blue-collar town.
+35.40% of the Clarksville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Clarksville is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Clarksville who work in sales jobs (10.56%), healthcare suport services (9.16%), and office and administrative support (8.85%).

 Clarksville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.